Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Separability-Obscured Entanglement

 For Gaussian states with density matrix $\rho$, the purity may be calculated from the associated CM, $\sigma$, as $\Tr\left(\rho^2\right) = 1/\sqrt{\det(\sigma)}$.
 A decomposition with $\sigma_c$ and $\sigma_h$ pure can always be created as mixed Gaussian states may be described as randomly displaced pure states.
 One method for separating the pure contribution is to utilize the Williamson normal decomposition in which a CM is diagonalized through global symplectic operations, $\sigma = S_W \Sigma S_W^T$, where $\Sigma$ is diagonal and $S_W$ is symplectic.
 After identification of the symplectic operation that transforms to the Williamson normal form, the CM can be separated into a pure state (with $\Sigma = \mathbb{I}$) and a PSD noise contribution describing classically distributed displacements,

 When applied to the core-halo decomposition,

 the explicit CM and noise matrices become,

-Written in this form, a preparation procedure can be imagined for two-site pixelated regions of the vacuum through distribution of two two-mode pure entangled CV states, $\sigma_{c,h}$, and the addition of classical noise.
-The added noise causes $\sigma_h$ to exhibit only SOE, and thus the distillable entanglement of the second pair to vanish.
+Written in this form, a preparation procedure can be imagined for two-site pixelated regions of the vacuum through distribution of two two-mode pure entangled CV states, $\sigma_{c,h}$, and the addition of classical correlations.
+The added noise causes $\sigma_h$ to exhibit only separability-obscured entanglement, and thus the accessible entanglement of the second pair to vanish.

 The shaded sub-blocks in the noise matrices indicate $\delta$ of Eq.~\eqref{eq:core-halosep}, where the PSD property after replacement of $\delta$ by the noise structure of halo separability, $Y_h$, will determine whether the core-halo and halo$_A$-halo$_B$ can be simultaneously separable.
 Similar techniques to those above allow the halo$_A$-halo$_B$ separability to be identified through the inequality of Eq.~\eqref{eq:halo-halosep} with the following decomposition,